fogSloth/cad/README.md

 **Configuring Browser:**

-We can choose between *Chrome, Firefox or Explorer* to run our Test Plan.
+We can choose between *Chrome, Firefox, Edge or Explorer* to run our Test Plan.

 	Webdriver.DRIVER = Chrome

+We can select the driver version that we want, writting the number version.

+	Webdriver.DRIVER_VERSION = 95.0.4638.69

 #####If you choose *Explorer* you have to do a few changes on Internet Explorer to run our Test Cases: